wir3z/hubitat/owntracks-hubitat/README.md

 	- Each provider has a free quota level.
 This slider should be selected unless you are on a paid geocoder plan.
 	- The usage total indicates the current usage in the quota period.
 Google resets the total at the first of every month, the other providers daily, at 00:00 GMT.
 	- Click the 'Sign up for a xxx API Key' link, and follow the directions to get the API key (this will be a string of random letters and numbers).
-	- Once the quota has been exhuasted for the period, the application will stop converting locations until the next quote period.
+	- Once the quota has been exhausted for the period, the application will stop converting locations until the next quote period.
 - Geocode API key for address lookups:
 	- Paste the API key provided into the box.
 - All three providers can be configured, but only the select on will be used for geocode look ups.
 - Select 'Disabled' to disable geocode lookups.

+### Google Map Settings
+Creates a Google map with all members' thumbnails shown as well as region radius' when adding/editing regions.
+NOTE:  Requires member thumbnails to be enabled, and will only display users using a local dashboard.
+- Enable to refresh map as soon as a member's location change, disable for manual refresh.
+	- Each refresh contributes to the map API usage quota.
+	- A 'Momentary' attribute for the 'OwnTracks' device can be added to a dashboard for a manual refresh.
+	- If an auto-refresh interval is selected, 60-seconds or larger is recommended.
+- Prevent generating maps once free quota has been exhausted.
+Current usage: x/y per month.
+	- Google maps as a free quota level.
+This slider should be selected unless you are on a paid plan.
+	- The usage total indicates the current usage in the quota period.
+Google resets the total at the first of every month.
+	- Click the 'Sign up for a Google API Key' link, and follow the directions to get the API key (this will be a string of random letters and numbers).
+	- Once the quota has been exhausted for the period, the application will stop generating the map until the next quote period.
+- Google Maps API key for combined family location map:
+	- Paste the API key provided into the box.

 # Optional Features
 ## Enabling User Thumbnails: